yetanotherco/aligned_layer/docs/2_architecture/agg_mode_components/1_deep_dive.md

 5. **Send Aggregated Proof**
    The final aggregated proof and its blob are sent to the `AlignedProofAggregationService` contract for verification.

+> [Note]
+> Currently if you want your proof to be verified in the `AggregationMode` you need to submit it via the `VerificationLayer` (a.k.a `FastMode`).
+As explained above, in the next run the `AggregationMode` will fetch your proof from the `VerificationLayer` batches in spite of its verification status.

 ## Aggregators and Supported Proof Types

 Two separate aggregators are run every 24 hours: